-With a dazzling white sandy beach flanking the island, it’s the perfect place to indulge in a little R and R with only a good book as company.
-Suitably sun kissed and looking to expend a little energy grab some scuba gear and head for the shore.
-Known as the ‘Critter capital of the Caribbean’, St. Vincent is an underwater photographer’s paradise awash with fascinating coral reefs teeming with colourful fish and marine creatures.
+With a dazzling white sandy beach flanking the island, it’s the perfect place to indulge in a little R & R with only a good book as company.
+Suitably sun-kissed and looking to expend a little energy, grab some scuba gear and head for the shore.
+Known as the ‘Critter capital of the Caribbean’, St. Vincent is an underwater photographer’s paradise, awash with fascinating coral reefs teeming with colourful fish and marine creatures.

 Once you’ve explored the delights of Young Island it’s time to head off into the sunset on board a catamaran that will whisk you off to your next island paradise.
 As soon as you touch down on Palm Island you know you’ve landed on a secluded paradise.
 For the next four nights you can live out your wildest Robinson Crusoe dreams, all in blissful isolation of course.
 Well off the beaten track, the rooms are designed with peace and quiet of nature in mind.
 With no TV to be found in your room you are encouraged to appreciate the simple pleasures of nature and the startling beauty of the Caribbean.